Joan Holt MSc, Individual, Couple & Family Therapist & Supervisor

-I have over twenty five years experience of therapeutic work within Health, Education and Social Services helping families manage emotional and communication difficulties associated with loss, trauma, family disruption, neurological problems and ill health, including depression and anxiety.
+I have over 30 years experience of therapeutic work within Health, Education and Social Services helping families manage emotional and communication difficulties associated with loss, trauma, family disruption, neurological problems and ill health, including depression and anxiety.

 I trained originally as a social worker qualifying in 1976.
 I trained and worked as a Relate Counsellor and then supervisor for 17 years alongside working as a psychiatric social worker in both education and social care contexts.
 In order to better meet the needs of the families I was seeing I completed my MSc in family therapy in 1998.
-The last 9 years I have worked as a family therapist within a busy NHS mental health clinic.
-I have now retired from the NHS and work privately as a couple and family therapist and supervisor.
+I have been working privately since retiring from the NHS in 2013.
+For the last 9 years In the NHS worked as a family therapist within a busy NHS mental health clinic.
+I now work privately as a couple and family therapist and supervisor.

-While in the NHS I completed a 2 year supervisor training with the Tavistock Clinic and supervised individual therapists and groups within the NHS until I retired in April 2013.
+While in the NHS I completed a 2 year supervisor training with the Tavistock Clinic and supervised individual therapists and groups within the NHS until I retired.

 Areas of counselling I deal with